061322-Capstone-Social-Media-Project/social-media-backend/setup.md

 ## Jenkins Setup

 You can follow [this](https://github.com/061322-VA-JavaMSA/notes/blob/main/week4/jenkins-ec2.txt) guide to finish setting up jenkins.
-Everything after line 31 of the above text document is relevant.
+Everything after line 31 of text document is relevant.
 Line 1-4 is also handy.

 ### Note